 We understand, over time, the task of balancing the interests of stakeholders has created its challenges.
-This is complicated legislation, which is why we are worried about some of the government's proposed changes and the implications that could result.
+This is complicated legislation, which is why we are worried about some of the proposed changes and the implications that could result.
 We have identified four areas of serious concern in the proposed legislative changes and have drafted our proposed solutions to address them.
 We believe our suggested amendments will strengthen Canada's broadcasting system and create an environment in which Canadian stories and storytellers can thrive, and Canadians can continue to have access to a broad range of Canadian programs in every genre.
-ACTRA firmly believes our federal government has an obligation to not just take an interest in Canadian culture but to play a critical role in strengthening and promoting Canadian identity.
+ACTRA firmly believes the Canadian government has an obligation to not just acknowledge the importance of Canadian culture but to play a critical role in strengthening and promoting Canadian identity.